 This is particularly important in mental health and addictions services.
 People with mental illness or substance use disorders have complex needs and often must access various providers to receive care and support services.
-The Ministry is working to ensure services, from child and youth to adult programs, are integrated to provide seamless, appropriate care and supports to facilitate recovery and maintain quality of life for those with a chronic illness.
+The Ministry is working to ensure services, from child and youth to adult programs, are integrated to provide seamless, appropriate care and supports to facilitate recovery and maintain quality of life.

 - Providing a full continuum of high quality mental health and addiction services within each health authority to better integrate primary, secondary, community and tertiary care and integrate mental health and addictions services within the larger care network. - Working with other ministries, BC Housing, health authorities and other partners to better address the housing and service needs of people with mental illness and addictions. - Building or expanding mental health facilities in communities across the province, including the Riverview redevelopment project, to ensure patients with severe mental disorders who require sustained, complex medical treatment receive appropriate care. - Enhancing services for people with dementia, including Alzheimer's disease.
-Targeted improvements include earlier assessment, clinical guidelines to improve treatment, and better integration of services. - Expanding drug and alcohol treatment for at-risk and addicted people who are seeking help. - Specifically addressing the need to provide integrated programs for youth addictions, including both detoxification and outreach programs. - Working with other government ministries to ensure integration of programs and services such as employment and income assistance programs, corrections system services and services related to a dual diagnosis of mental illness and developmental disability.
+Targeted improvements include earlier assessment, clinical guidelines to improve treatment, and better integration of services.